 My tip to any staff in an acute setting is familiarise yourself with where such equipment is located as you could well be asked to get this for a patient urgently like I was recently.

-And to staff of all settings - have an idea of emergency action plans.
+And to staff of all settings – have an idea of emergency action plans.
 Such as does your patient have a DNACPR?
-Are they confirmed Covid positive and if so where is suitable PPE to start CPR.
-Essential things to know in case they deteriorate with you.
+Are they confirmed Covid positive and if so where is suitable PPE to start CPR?
+These are essential things to know in case they deteriorate with you.

 I am happy to learn as much as I can to help and also know that this learning will only strengthen the case for higher support worker roles and apprenticeships.